‘But as for me, I will look to Yahweh.’

-However, when discussing similar opposition and losses for the Kingdom on another occasion, Jesus added that we would ‘“receive many times more in this time”’(Luke 18:30), i.e. our new covenant family/community of faith in this age.
+However, when discussing similar opposition and losses for the Kingdom on another occasion, Jesus added that we would ‘“receive many times more in this time”’(Luke 18:30), i.e. our new covenant family/community of faith here now.
 Micah didn’t find himself standing entirely alone either.
-In his time ‘“Hezekiah”’(Jeremiah 26:18-19) and others stood in communion with his confession ‘I will bear the indignation of Yahweh, because I have sinned against Him, until He pleads my case… He will bring me out to the light’(Micah 7:9).
+In his time ‘“Hezekiah”’(Jeremiah 26:18-19) and others stood in communion with his confession: ‘I will bear the indignation of Yahweh, because I have sinned against Him, until He pleads my case… He will bring me out to the light’(Micah 7:9).

 Now, together with Micah, we can all confess another ‘as for me, I am full of power by Yahweh’s Spirit’(Micah 3:8), and in that Spirit proclaim the same saving Shepherd out of Bethlehem, ‘“in the whole world for a testimony to all the nations, and then the end will come”’(Matthew 24:14).
 In the meantime, as with Micah’s message, we must walk with Jesus in humility, as His just and merciful servants, expressing God’s ways in this mess by going about ‘“doing good”’(Acts 10:38).
-Encouragingly, somehow these efforts won’t get ‘burned’(1 Corinthians 3:15) up when everything is ‘dissolved with fervent heat, and the earth and the works that are in it [are] burned up’(2 Peter 3:10), but they’ll be carried through with ‘reward’(1 Corinthians 3:14) perhaps our equivalent of ‘the glory and honor of the nations’(Revelation 21:24).
+Encouragingly, somehow these efforts won’t get ‘burned’(1 Corinthians 3:15) up when everything is ‘dissolved with fervent heat, and the earth and the works that are in it [are] burned up’(2 Peter 3:10), but they’ll be carried through with ‘reward’(1 Corinthians 3:14) perhaps our equivalent of ‘the glory and honour of the nations’(Revelation 21:24).

 Lastly, note how this is all part of our focus/‘look to Yahweh’ – true Christian mindfulness: rooted in the history of how God has ‘“redeemed”’(Micah 6:4), anchored in the future hope of ‘heaven’(Philippians 3:20), so steady in the present for worship, sharing the ‘truth in love’(Ephesians 4:15), and walking in ‘good works’(Ephesians 2:10).